IliaLvov/GetCleanCourseProject/README.md

 In this part, the code changes numerical factor levels of the "Activity" variable to meaningfull names of activities.

-it reads the file "activity_labels.txt" that has too columns: levels of the activitis as presented in the raw data and the activity names.
+it reads the file "activity_labels.txt" that has two columns: levels of the activitis as presented in the raw data and the activity names.
 From the second column, the code creates a vector of activity names, and then it assignes those names to the names of the respective variable levels.

 #### Creating tidy dataset of averages